Askia/askia-slack-poll/Readme.md

 3. Select `Slash Commands` and click `Create New Command`

-4. Set your slash command settings
+4. Set your slash command settings to `https://{yourdomain}/post`

+5. Select `Interactive Components` and add a request `https://{yourdomain}/actions`

-5. Select `OAuth & Permissions` and click `Install App to Workspace`
+6. Select `OAuth & Permissions` and click `Install App to Workspace`

-6. Get your workspace token
+7. Get your workspace token

-7. Scroll down to `Scopes` and sets your workspace rights
+8. Scroll down to `Scopes` and sets your workspace rights

    - `chat:write:bot`
    - `chat:write:user`